Solstices and Equinoxes

 Forty colors were sampled from the same locations on each of the photographs.
 Those colors create the rhythm of color and light changes experienced throughout the day, and they also create the composition of the painting.
-The resulting patterns show something of an “absolute value” of light and color change during the day, rather than what we would experience in person as our eyes and brains constantly adjust our sensory perception.
+The resulting patterns show an “absolute value” of light and color change during the day, rather than what we would experience in person as our eyes and brains constantly adjust our sensory perception.

-Each season’s paintings consists of three panels.
+Each season’s painting consists of three panels.
 The first and third panels show the colors samples for the first and last three hours of the day, respectively.
 The middle panel changes in width to accommodate the remaining time in the middle of the day.

 SOLSTICES AND EQUINOXES: PAINTINGS BY LEAH WILSON

 In its measured and diligent investigation of minute, incremental changes in light levels at a specific site in the H.J.
 Andrews Experimental Forest over time, this series of paintings represents a seamless merger of art and science as it throws into high relief the pivotal role of change in ecosystems.
 It also examines the nature of perception, and the idea that by studying phenomena, we change them.